bmc/covid19/README.md

 - [World Population Review](https://worldpopulationreview.com/states/) (for state population data).
 Stored in `state-populations.csv` and checked into this repository.

+Run `./update.sh` to clone and update the Johns Hopkins and New York Times data sources.
+It will create them if they don't exist and update them if they do.

 ## Data Layout

 They assume the existence of a `data` subdirectory.
 Items marked with an